 David White grew up the youngest of four children in Plano, Texas.
 He fell in love with the acoustic guitar at age 12 after his parents brought home a nylon-string classical guitar.
-As a teen, David worked at the local bicycle shop, earning gas money for his El Camino and to buy guitar effect pedals.
+As a teen, David worked at the local Schwinn shop, earning gas money for his El Camino and to buy guitar effect pedals.

 David taught himself both guitar and piano.
 He was heavily influenced on guitar by James Taylor, Michael Hedges and Leo Kottke.
 He also found musical inspiration in Steely Dan, The Dregs, Kenny Loggins and Bonnie Raitt.

 While attending college at Texas A&M, he spent weekends playing blues electric guitar in Dallas with "The Freddies" (his older brother played bass).
 During this time he also started performing as an acoustic soloist.
 He eventually found his way into songwriting, inspired by great lyricists such as Wayne Kirkpatrick, David Wilcox and Marcus Hummon.
-David also found himself profoundly influenced by virtuosos such as mandolinist Chris Thile and violinist Mark O'Connor.
+David also is profoundly influenced by virtuosos such as mandolinist Chris Thile and violinist Mark O'Connor.